top of page

 12/07/2025

 Saw a traffic accident today.
 A large military jeep and a civilian car.
 It was a bit unclear whether there had been a collision or not, Two or three men were fighting and there was a woman standing nearby as well.
-I couldn't really tell if it was one of them attacking the other or if both were equally aggressive, but in reality, of course, one is always more aggressive than the other.
+I couldn't really tell if it was one of them attacking the other or if both were equally aggressive, but in reality, of course, one is always more aggressive.

 Yes, the one with the woman was definitely more passive, that's how it was, and the other had the support of his comrade.